cyfrost/gmail-electron/README.md

 # Gmail Electron

-This is a Gmail desktop app made for Linux, and Windows.
+This project provides the Gmail web app as a native desktop application.

-It supports being started minimized to Tray, displays push notifications for all emails, can act as an email handler, and much more.
+It supports push notifications for all new mails, has a Tray icon, can start minimized to tray, and much more.

+Supported platforms are: most Linux distros and most Windows versions.

 This app was built using [Electron](https://github.com/electron/electron) framework.

-## Disclaimer: This project is a fork of the [Gmail Desktop project](https://github.com/timche/gmail-desktop).
+### Disclaimer: This project is an actively-maintained fork of the [Gmail Desktop project](https://github.com/timche/gmail-desktop).

 ## Motivation for this fork

 I'd initially planned to build Gmail electron from scratch, but thanks to Open Source and contributors from around the world, I found [this brilliant project](https://github.com/timche/gmail-desktop) that already did *everything* I'd wanted.
-I wanted to customize the app to my liking which won't necessarily be appreciated/accepted upstream, read on to find out what's different with this fork from upstream.
+I didn't like a few things and wanted to change them, hence the fork and no PR.

 ![Gmail Screenshot](src/assets/screenshot.png)